Palaeography: India

-Most of the available inscriptions and manuscripts written in the above scripts—in languages like Prākrita, Pāḷi, Saṃskṛta, Apabhraṃśa, Tamil and Persian—have been read and exploited for history writing, but numerous inscriptions preserved in different museums still remain undeciphered for lack of competent palaeographic Indologists, as there is a gradual decline in the subcontinent of such disciplines as palaeography, epigraphy and numismatics.
+Most of the available inscriptions and manuscripts written in the above scripts—in languages like Prakrit, Pali, Sanskrit, Apabhraṃśa, Tamil and Persian—have been read and exploited for history writing, but numerous inscriptions preserved in different museums still remain undeciphered for lack of competent palaeographic Indologists, as there is a gradual decline in the subcontinent of such disciplines as palaeography, epigraphy and numismatics.
 The discipline of ancient Indian scripts and the languages they are written needs new scholars who, by adopting traditional palaeographic methods and modern technology, may decipher, study and transcribe the various types of epigraphs and legends still extant today.

 The language of the earliest written records, that is, the Edicts of Ashoka, is Prakrit.
 Besides Prakrit, the Ashokan edicts are also written in Greek and Aramaic.
 Moreover, all the edicts of Ashoka engraved in the Kharoshthi and Brahmi scripts are in the Prakrit language: thus, originally the language employed in the inscriptions was Prakrit, with Sanskrit adopted at a later stage.
 Past the period of the Maurya Empire, the use of Prakrit continued in inscriptions for a few more centuries.
 In north India, Prakrit was replaced by Sanskrit by the end of the 3rd century, while this change took place about a century later in south India.
 Some of the inscriptions though written in Prakrit, were influenced by Sanskrit and vice versa.
 The epigraphs of the Kushana kings are found in a mixture of Prakrit and Sanskrit, while the Mathura inscriptions of the time of Sodasa, belonging to the first quarter of the 1st century, contain verses in classical Sanskrit.
-From the 4th century onwards, the Guptas came to power and made Sanskrit flourish by supporting it in language and literature.
+From the 4th century onwards, the Gupta Empire came to power and supported the Sanskrit language and literature.

 In western India and also in some regions of Andhra Pradesh and Karnataka, Prakrit was used till the 4th century, mostly in the Buddhist writings though in a few contemporary records of the Ikshvakus of Nagarjunakonda, Sanskrit was applied.
 The inscription of Yajna Sri Satakarni (2nd century) from Amaravati is considered to be the earliest so far.
 The earlier writings (4th century) of Salankayanas of the Telugu region are in Prakrit, while their later records (belonging to the 5th century) are written in Sanskrit.
 In the Kannada speaking area, inscriptions belonging to later Satavahanas and Chutus were written in Prakrit.
 From the 4th century onwards, with the rise of the Guptas, Sanskrit became the predominant language of India and continued to be employed in texts and inscriptions of all parts of India along with the regional languages in the subsequent centuries.
 The copper-plate charters of the Pallavas, the Cholas and the Pandyas documents are written in both Sanskrit and Tamil.
 Kannada is used in texts dating from about the 5th century and the Halmidi inscription is considered to be the earliest epigraph written in the Kannada language.
 Inscriptions in Telugu began to appear from the 6th or 7th century.
 Malayalam made its beginning in writings from the 15th century onwards.